Karnieasada/Capstone/README.md

 the build folder.

 ### Installing
-The executable file for the current build of the project is in the build folder [here](build)
+The executable file for the current build of the project is in the [build](build) folder.

 You can find a simple tutorial video on the download and installation of the program [here](https://www.youtube.com/watch?v=5_o-bEVHiZc&ab_channel=JeffreyHale).
 There are further tutorial videos below of basic usage of the program in the tutorials section.